 9. Nine Arches Bridge in Ella

-The nine arches bridge in Ella is a small hike from city centre.
-While hiking you might spot some monkeys or similar animals until you reach the bridge.
-If you are lucky enough you might even have a train passing by, however, since the trains normally are late, this cannot be scheduled.
-In our visit, we even walked down the path below the bridge a little bit to escape the busy train racks.
-If you want to avoid bigger crowds, it is also a good idea to head to the brigde right in the morning.
+The nine arches bridge in Ella is a small hike from the city center.
+While hiking, you might spot some monkeys or similar animals until you reach the bridge.
+If you are lucky enough, you might even have a train passing by; however, since the trains normally are late, this cannot be scheduled.
+In our visit, we even walked down the path below the bridge a little bit to escape the busy train tracks.
+If you want to avoid bigger crowds, it is also a good idea to head to the bridge right in the morning.

 10. Cooking Class at Spice Garden in Ella

 Another recommendation is to book a cooking class in Ella.
 Especially, the one offered at Spice Garden is extremely good since you get to see the spices in the garden before processing and even try some.
-After a short walk you will start to prepare 8 different dishes which you then get to enjoy.
-The chef is super nice and even gives you all the recipes of the class and some additional ones in a free PDF afterwards.
+After a short walk, you will start to prepare 8 different dishes, which you then get to enjoy.
+The chef is super nice and even gives you all the recipes of the class and some additional ones in a free PDF afterward.
 They are easy to follow, so even when cooking at home, you can be quite successful in cooking a tasty meal.

 11. Safari in Yala National Park